Essays

 1. It brightens up any outfit.

-2. It’s waterproof on rainy days and beer proof on rowdy nights.
+2. It’s waterproof on rainy days and drink-proof on rowdy nights.

 3. It makes kids smile.